hainayanda/Retain/README.md

 ### RetainableSubject

-RetainableSubject is very similar to WeakSubject.
-The only difference is, we can control whether this propertyWrapper will retain the object strongly or weak:
+`RetainableSubject` is very similar to `WeakSubject`.
+The only difference is, we can control whether this `propertyWrapper` will retain the object strongly or weak:

 ```swift
 @RetainableSubject var myObject: MyObject?
 ```

-to change the state of the propertyWrapper retain state, just access the `projectedValue`:
+to change the state of the `propertyWrapper` retain state, just access the `projectedValue`:

 ```swift
 // make weak